neptune-ai/examples/utils/migration_tools/from_wandb/README.md

 To use the script, follow these steps:

-1. Run `wandb_to_neptune.py`
+1. Run `wandb_to_neptune.py`.
 2. Enter the source W&B entity name.
-Leave blank to use your default entity 3 Enter the destination Neptune workspace name.
+Leave blank to use your default entity.
+3 Enter the destination Neptune workspace name.
 Leave blank to read from the `NEPTUNE_PROJECT` environment variable
 3. Enter the number of workers to use to copy the metadata.
-Leave blank to let `ThreadPoolExecutor` decide
+Leave blank to let `ThreadPoolExecutor` decide.
 4. Enter the W&B projects you want to export as comma-separated values.
-Enter *all* to export all projects
+Enter *all* to export all projects.
 5. The script will generate run logs in the working directory.
-You can change this in `logging.basicConfig()`.
+You can change the directory with `logging.basicConfig()`.
 Live progress bars will also be rendered in the console.
-6. Private Neptune projects corresponding to the W&B projects will be created if they do not exist.
+6. Private Neptune projects corresponding to the W&B projects will be created if they don't exist.
 The project description will be set as *Exported from <W&B project URL>*.
-This can be changed later.
+You can change the description later.

 ## Metadata mapping from W&B to Neptune